 Federal Direct Parent Loans for Undergraduate Students (PLUS)

 The PLUS Loan is a financing option available to parents of a dependent undergraduate student enrolled in school at least half time and be making satisfactory academic progress.
-The interest rate on a PLUS Loan is fixed at 6.41%.
+The interest rate on a PLUS Loan is fixed at 7.21% for 2014-15.
 Parents who do not have adverse credit histories may borrow up to the annual total cost of education less other financial aid received.

 Click here for information on other University payment options.